 Reach of health programs

-- Seventy percent of eligible children under age 6 are served by the Special Supplemental Nutrition Program for Women, Infants, and children (WIC).
+- Fifty-nine percent of eligible children under age 6 are served by the Special Supplemental Nutrition Program for Women, Infants, and children (WIC).
 That percentage is down from 70 percent in 2013 due to both an expansion in the number eligible and a reduction in the number served.
-In general, greater Minnesota counties have higher levels of reach than counties in the metro area.
-More
+In general, greater Minnesota counties have higher levels of WIC reach than counties in the metro area.

-- The Family Home Visiting Program reaches 8 percent of the targeted low-income families (at or below 185% of poverty level) with children under age 5.
+- The Family Home Visiting Program reaches 13 percent of the targeted low-income families (at or below 185% of poverty level) with children under age 5.
 In general, high-reach counties tend to be in greater Minnesota.
-More

 Reach of human services

-- A third of children under age 6 in low-income families (at or below 125% of poverty level) are covered by the Minnesota Family Investment Program.
-The coverage ranges from 11 percent in Red Lake County to 91 percent in Beltrami County.
-In the Twin Cities metro area, Anoka, Hennepin, and Ramsey counties have high reach levels (65%).
-More
+- Nearly half of children under age 6 in low-income families (at or below 125% of poverty level) are covered by Minnesota Family Investment Program.
+The coverage ranges from 12 percent in Fillmore County to 100 percent in Red Lake County.
+In the Twin Cities metro area, Hennepin (61%) and Ramsey Counties (57%) have relatively high coverage levels.

 - Thirteen percent of children under age 6 in low-income families (at or below 200% of poverty level) are served by the Child Care Assistance Program, the same as in 2014.
-The coverage ranges from 3 percent in Todd County to 23 percent in Dodge County.
-Counties in southeast Minnesota near Rochester have high levels of CCAP reach, and counties in the northwest have lower levels.
-More
+The coverage ranges from 3 percent in Todd County to 25 percent in Brown County.
+Counties in the southeast Minnesota, near Rochester, have high levels of CCAP reach, while counties in the northwest have lower levels.

-- Statewide, 40 children per 1,000 children under age 6 enrolled in Minnesota Health Care Programs were assessed and treated for mental health issues in 2013.
-Ramsey County is among the 12 low-reach counties scattered across Minnesota.
-More
+- Statewide, 49 per every 1,000 children under age 6 enrolled in Minnesota Health Care Programs were assessed and treated for mental health issues, up from 40 in 2013.
+The 10 low-reach and 10 high-reach counties are scattered across greater Minnesota.

 Reach of education programs

-- About a third of children age 3 received developmental screenings by the Early Childhood Screening Program in 2013.
-The reach ranges from 8 percent in Mahnomen County to about 75 percent in Douglas, Lac qui Parle, Pipestone, and Red Lake counties.
-In the metro area, Hennepin (25%) and Ramsey (22%) counties have low reach levels.
-More
+- About 38 percent of kindergartners received developmental screenings at age 3 by the Early Childhood Screening Program in 2016.
+The reach ranges from 21 percent in Hubbard County to about 75 percent in Big Stone, Douglas, Murray, and Red Lake counties.
+In the metro area, Hennepin (29%) and Ramsey (23%) counties have low reach levels.

-- About a quarter of children under age 6 living in poverty are served by Head Start and Early Head Start.
-In general, greater Minnesota counties have higher levels of reach than counties in the metro area.
-The coverage ranges from 10 percent or below in Carver and Dakota counties in the metro area and Benton, Dodge, Le Sueur, Mower, Murray, Rock, Sherburne, and Sibley counties in greater Minnesota to 80 percent or higher in Clearwater, Douglas, Freeborn, Lincoln, Roseau, and Swift counties.
-More
+- Statewide, about 28 percent of eligible children under age 6 living in poverty are served by Head Start and Early Head Start.
+The coverage ranges from 11 percent or below in Carver and Washington counties in the metro area and Fillmore, Isanti, Rock, St. Louis, and Sibley counties in greater Minnesota to 80 percent or higher in Big Stone, Hubbard, Lac qui Parle, Marshall, Pennington, and Roseau counties.

-- In 2014, about 4 percent of children under age 5 were served by early intervention or early childhood special education services, up from 4 percent in 2014, ranging from 1 to 11 percent of children per county.
-More
+- In 2017, 7 percent of all children under age 5 were served by early intervention and early childhood special education services, up from 4 percent in 2014, ranging from 1 to 14 percent of children per county.

-Finally, this report is a good first step in developing a tool useful to describe and compare indicators of early childhood development at the county level.
-However, incomplete data and a lack of a comprehensive, cross-agency, integrated early childhood data system would make these and other related data more accessible and more useful for assessing cumulative early childhood risk on the well-being of young children, and the relationship between risk and reach over time.
+This resource is a useful tool to describe and compare indicators of early childhood development at the county level.
+However, incomplete data and a lack of a comprehensive, cross-agency, integrated early childhood data management system leave many questions unanswered about access to services, cumulative early childhood risk on the well-being of young children, and the relationship between risk and reach over time.
 Ultimately, data on child and family strengths and resilience would provide a more complete picture of early child development in Minnesota.